In order to teach Level 1 to a single student, you will need these items:

 Discuss new words in the context of the story and one’s own life

-Can I mix and match the 1st and 2nd editions of Level 1?
+Can I mix and match First Edition materials with the Second Edition or Color Edition of Level 1?

-No, the two editions of Level 1 cannot be mixed and matched.
-Since so much new content was added to the second edition of Level 1, it would be very difficult to use part of it in conjunction with the first edition of Level 1.
-For example, you can't use the first edition of the Teacher's Manual with the second edition readers.
+No, the First Edition of Level 1 cannot be mixed and matched with other editions.
+Since so much new content was added to the Second and Color Editions of Level 1, it would be very difficult to use part of the newer versions in conjunction with the First Edition of Level 1.
+For example, you can't use the First Edition of the Teacher's Manual with the Second or Color Edition readers.

-Both the 1st edition and 2nd edition of Level 1 will blend seamlessly into All About Reading Level 2.
+All Editions of Level 1 (First, Second, and Color) will blend seamlessly into All About Reading Level 2.